AntaresMugisho/PyBladeDocs/docs/liveblade/components.md

 Actions are methods within your Liveblade component that handle user interactions or perform specific tasks.
 They're often useful for responding to button clicks or form submissions on a page.

-To learn more about actions, let's add a `save` action to the `CreatePost` component:
+To learn more about actions, let's add a `save` action to the `TodoList` component:

 ```python
 from my_app.models import Task